camaraproject/EasyCLA/README.md

 NOTE: For Sub Project repositories the EasyCLA check will be activated soon - please use the opportunity to sign your CLA in advance by following the below instructions.

-## CAMARA Community Licencse Agreement and EasyCLA
+## CAMARA Community License Agreement and EasyCLA

-The [ProjectCharter](https://github.com/camaraproject/Governance/blob/main/ProjectCharter.md) of CAMARA requires that every Contributor to CAMARA and its Sub Project has to sign a Community License Agreement.
+The [ProjectCharter](https://github.com/camaraproject/Governance/blob/main/ProjectCharter.md) of CAMARA requires that every Contributor to CAMARA and its Sub Projects has to sign a Community License Agreement.
 You only need to do this one time.
 For this purpose the repositories of CAMARA are managed by [EasyCLA](https://docs.linuxfoundation.org/lfx/easycla/v2-current/getting-started) including this one.

 A Contributor is someone who contributes either on behalf of a company, or individually on their own behalf.
 * If contributing on behalf of their company: the contributor will sign a Corporate Contributor License (CCLA).